Outpatient Addiction Treatment

 Get The Help You Need

-A severe substance addiction to drugs, such as oxycodone or heroin, is typically best treated through an inpatient program to manage withdrawal and detoxification.
+A severe addiction to drugs, such as oxycodone or heroin, is typically best treated through an inpatient program to manage withdrawal and detoxification.

 However, a moderate substance abuse issue identified in the early phases can usually be treated successfully in an outpatient addiction treatment program.